dannysu/jj-spr/docs/user/commit-message.md

 ## Updating the PR Title and Description

-When you create a PR with `jj-spr diff`, **the PR becomes the source of truth** for the title and description.
-When you land a change with `jj-spr land`, its description will be updated to match the PR's title and description.
+When you create a PR with `jj spr diff`, **the PR becomes the source of truth** for the title and description.
+When you land a change with `jj spr land`, its description will be updated to match the PR's title and description.

 If you want to update the title or description, there are two ways: